nchinling/spring-playground/README.md

 Implementation of a basic authentication page using Spring-security

 ## 7. Jacoco
 Implementation of Java code coverage.
-Use mvn test to generate report.
+Use 'mvn test' to generate report.

 ## 8. JPA
 Implementation fo Java Persistence API (JPA) on a Customer entity.
 Data is stored in H2 database.

+## 9. Task scheduling
+Implement scheduling of task at fixed intervals.